 In 1968, Alvin Dark took over as manager after Adcock was fired.
 The former New York Giants shortstop was making his third stop on the manager carousel after stops in San Francisco (1961-1964) and Kansas City (1966-1967).

 The 1968 season was known as the Year of the Pitcher.
-Because of a perceived imbalance in favor of the offense, the major leagues raised the height of the pitcher’s mound by 5 inches, to 15 inches, and widened the strike zone.
-The result was some solid pitching.
-Five starting pitchers had ERAs lower than 2.00.
+Because of a perceived imbalance in favor of the offense, the major leagues had expanded the strike zone in 1963.
+The result was six years of extraordinary pitching, culminating in 1968.
+Seven starting pitchers had ERAs lower than 2.00.
 The Indians’ Luis Tiant was 21-9 with a 1.60 ERA.
 Denny McLain of Detroit was 31-6 with an ERA of 1.96.
 (As of 2009, McLain was the last 30-game winner in the major leagues.)
-Baltimore’s Dave McNally finished the year at 22-10 with a 1.95 ERA.
 Not to be outdone, Bob Gibson of St. Louis was 22-9 with a minuscule ERA of 1.12.
 As an encore, Gibson struck out 17 Tigers batters in Game One of the World Series.

-The fifth pitcher to post a sub-2.00 ERA was Sudden Sam.
+Another pitcher to post a sub-2.00 ERA was Sudden Sam.
 McDowell pitched his way to a 15-14 record, with an ERA of 1.81.
 He struck out 283 hitters, again leading the league.
 His run support, however, was among the worst among starters, at 2.84 runs a game.
-First baseman Tony Horton led the team in home runs with 14 and had 59 RBIs.
+First baseman Tony Horton led the team in home runs with 14 and in RBIs with 59.
 In McDowell’s 14 losses, the offense was shut out five times and scored just one run seven times.
 “What can I do?”
 Sam said.
 “I know the guys are trying hard – I feel sorry for them.
 It’s just one of those unexplainable things.
 Next year the situation might just be the opposite.”
 McDowell did break Feller’s American League record for strikeouts in successive games.
-He struck out 16 Athletics on May 1, and then came back to strike out 14 Yankees on May 6 for a total of 30 strikeouts, eclipsing Feller’s mark of 28.
+He struck out 16 Athletics on May 1, and then came back to strike out 14 Yankees on May 6 for a total of 30 strikeouts, eclipsing Feller’s mark of 28 set in 1938.

 Under Dark, the Indians jumped to third place (86-75) in the standings in ’68, but still finished 16½ games behind pennant-winner Detroit.
 Early in 1969, pitchers Sonny Siebert and Vicente Rome and catcher Joe Azcue (who led the Indians’ regulars with a .280 batting average in 1968) were dealt to Boston for first baseman/outfielder Ken Harrelson and pitchers Dick Ellsworth and Juan Pizarro.
 Siebert had been a solid starter for the Tribe.
 He had notched double-digit win totals for the Tribe in the last four years to go along with an ERA under 3.00 each year.
 But Cleveland was trying to solve its offensive woes by acquiring Harrelson.
 He was coming off a great year for the Red Sox, having blasted 35 home runs and led the league in RBIs with 109.